wkoszek/me/source/blog/_2017-05-24-why-software-engineer-needs-to-have-a-degree.html.md

 spellcheck-allow:
 ---

-There are 18.5 million software developers in the world.
-In the US itself there are 3.6 million.
+There are 18.5 million software professionals in the world.
+Out of that, 3.6 million are in the US.
+That's 19% percent.

+## Visas

+## Growth

+## Management

 Whether should you have a degree or not in order to be an active software engineer is a difficult question.
 My answer is: you should definitely strive